 You’ll be working with an experienced trial lawyer at every stage of your case — every attorney at our firm is a seasoned and accomplished litigator with a regional or national reputation for excellence in advocacy.

 Learn more about the benefits of working with our AV-rated** litigation firm.
-Contact Callahan & Blaine in Santa Ana for a free consultation about your personal injury claim.
+Contact Callahan & Blaine in Orange County for an initial consultation about your personal injury claim.